Tajalla2/Llamaindex/README.md

 # Llamaindex
-Code Llamindex documentation for learning purpose
+Code of Llamindex documentation for learning purpose